codepath/android_guides/ActiveAndroid Guide.md

 Make sure to **uninstall the app** afterward on the emulator to ensure the schema changes take effect.
 Note that you may need to manually ensure that you don't attempt to re-create existing objects by verifying they are not already in the database **as shown below**.

-> Problem: `SQLiteConstraintException: foreign key constraint failed` when saving object
+> Problem: `SQLiteConstraintException: foreign key constraint failed (code 19)` when saving an object

 This error means that you are **attempting to save a object** which would create a duplicate row in the database.
 This means that the object you are trying to save has the same `remoteId` (or other unique column) as an object already in the database.